mtbr29/llamaqwerty-builds-archive/README.md

 Buzzheavier will be broken if your adblocker is enabled

+# Uploader's Disclosure
+I am implementing requirements necessary if you want your CDN's links included on here.
+Your links must actively work for the majority of people.
+The links must be capable of fully downloading without any issues.
+The bandwidth cap should not be so low that it takes several hours to fully download with the exception of slow internet.
+If you don't resolve any of these issues, then it will be removed for good no matter the circumstances.

 # Notes
 I am not the owner of any of these builds and am not resposible for any of the drives they are on